Greenhouse gas emissions by the United Kingdom: Monitoring, verification and reporting

+Although carbon dioxide is the main GHG, methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFC), Perfluorocarbons (PFC), Nitrogen trifluoride (NF3) and Sulphur hexafluoride (SF6) are included.
+Land use, land-use change, and forestry is the most uncertain sector.

 Cumulative emissions

 Cumulative CO_{2} emissions since 1750 are estimated to be around 80 billion tonnes, about 3% of the world total.
 As well as coal burnt during and since the Industrial Revolution, destruction of forests also contributed.

 Emissions by sector

 Transport

-Transport in the United Kingdom is the biggest emitter, being responsible for over a quarter of GhG.
-This is mainly due to road vehicles, especially cars burning petrol and diesel, and has only slightly declined since 1990.
+Transport is the most emitting sector, the Department for Energy Security and Net Zero estimated that it was responsible for about 26% of GHG in 2021.
+This is mainly due to road vehicles, and particularly cars, burning petrol and diesel, and has declined since 1990 despite the number of vehicles increasing, because of improvements in fuel efficiency in both petrol and diesel cars.

 Transport was significantly impacted by COVID-19, as people were instructed to stay at home as much as possible.
 In 2020, territorial carbon dioxide emissions from the transport sector were 97.2 Mt, 19.6% (23.7 Mt) lower than in 2019, and 22.5% lower than in 1990.
 In 2020 transport accounted for 29.8% of all territorial carbon dioxide emissions, compared to 33.1% in 2019.
 The large majority of emissions from transport are from road transport.

 Jet zero is the strategy to get to zero aviation emissions by 2050.